 This is the second of a three-part series regarding the benefits of physical therapy after treatment for anal cancer, focusing specifically on pelvic floor.
-The HPV and Anal Cancer Foundation is thrilled to have licensed physical therapist Dr. Allison Palandrani lend her expertise on this subject matter.
+The Anal Cancer Foundation is thrilled to have licensed physical therapist Dr. Allison Palandrani lend her expertise on this subject matter.

 Featured Contributor: Allison Palandrani, PT, DPT